HandBrake/HandBrake-docs/source/docs/en/latest/get-handbrake/download-and-install.markdown

 <!-- .system-linux -->

-When installing on Linux using the official PPA, download integrity is verified automatically.
+When installing on Linux from Flathub, download integrity is verified automatically.
 Similarly, the integrity of source code managed using `git` is verified automatically.

 To verify an official source distribution tarball or Flatpak bundle, consult your Linux distribution's documentation for instructions on how to verify checksums.